keyroll-99/Fiona/Readme.md

 Good to have - 30-60 days
 - [ ] GUI
-	- [ ] Simple view where user can drag and drop boxes
+	- [ ] Simple view where the user can drag and drop boxes
 	- [ ] Creating project
-	- [ ] User can connect boxes
+	- [ ] Users can connect boxes
 	- [ ] Adding controller
 	- [ ] Adding service
-	- [ ] Add way to create simple CRUD
+	- [ ] Add a way to create simple CRUD
 	- [ ] Add logic statement
 	- [ ] Add loop statement
 	- [ ] Run project